Talking about

 において・における

 Means “in”, “at”, “regarding”.
 Used with nouns.
-Is used in formal language.
+It is used in formal language.

 Example